f3bolarinwa/MLOps_project_ml_pipeline/README.md

 1)cookie-mlflow-step: contains template to quickly generate new component steps to be used with MLFlow.
 See README inside directory

-2)src: contains components constituting the ML pipeline.
+2)src: contains pipeline components constituting the ML pipeline.
 Each component contains its own conda.yml, MLproject and run.py script.

 3)MLproject: an MLproject for the main pipeline